joelegner/voided_shaft/docs/report.md

 $b$ = width of compression member, in.

+$b_v$ = length of effective shear wall circumference of shaft = $0.78D$ in. for transmission line structure foundations (deviation per ACI 371R-08.)

+$b_x$ = length of opening along circumference of shaft = 0 in. for transmission line structure foundations (deviation per ACI 371R-08.)

 $b_w$ = web width, in.
 Deviation: use $D$ for diameter of circular section.

 $c$ = distance from extreme compression fiber to neutral axis, in.